Select your cookie preferences

 A grant can be retired by an optional retiring principal specified in the grant.
 The grantee principal can also retire the grant, but only if they are also a retiring principal or the grant includes the RetireGrant operation.
 As a backup, the AWS account in which the grant was created can retire the grant.

-• The AWS account that owns the KMS key can delegate the kms:RetireGrant permission to IAM principal in the account.
+• The AWS account that owns the KMS key can delegate the kms:RetireGrant permission to an IAM principal in the account.

 • If the retiring principal is a different AWS account, administrators in the other account can use kms:RetireGrant to delegate permission to retire the grant to an IAM principal in that account.